 Living with Diabetes

 Living with diabetes is said to be a lifestyle.
-In reality, to successfully live with diabetes on a daily basis that extends to a lifetime, certain coping mechanisms are also required.
+However in reality, to successfully live with diabetes on a daily basis that extends to a lifetime, certain coping mechanisms are also required!
 Drugs may be needed to help with the body’s disposal of blood glucose – either insulin injections or tablet medication.
 In addition, the person with diabetes must juggle diet and energy expenditure (and the timing of these) with blood glucose levels on a day-to-day basis.

 Living successfully with diabetes will become a journey through life itself.
 You will discover more about yourself and about others than you might ever have imagined.

 Putting it all together and developing long term coping skills

 TOP TIPS for successful living with diabetes

 The essential goal is always to maintain blood glucose levels as near normal as possible but without causing either immediate or long-term problems.

 Dietary intake affects how much glucose is taken up into the bloodstream.
 Insulin activity and exercise determine how much glucose is taken from the blood and used by body cells.
 Exactly the right balance has to be found to keep the blood glucose level from rising too high, or falling too low.

 The basic therapy for Type 1 diabetes is insulin replacement, since the insulin-producing cells have been destroyed.
 Normally the body will produce insulin on demand; this means in response to blood glucose levels and the digestion of food.
 People with Type 1 diabetes need to inject insulin to cope with food intake.
 The insulin dose needs to be just right for the amount of food eaten, and should be timed to coincide with its digestion.